24th/25th Century BC

 - New South Wales becomes the first Australian state to outlaw discrimination on the basis of sexual orientation.

 - Human Immunodeficiency Virus (HIV) is identified as the cause of AIDS.

-- Gay News collapsed; sales had plummeted after free newspapers had become available.
+- Gay News collapses; sales had plummeted after free newspapers had become available.

-- The first national lesbian and gay television series, One in Five, was shown on Channel 4 in the U.K.
+- The first national lesbian and gay television series, One in Five, is shown on Channel 4 in the UK.

 - Massachusetts re-elects Gerry E. Stubbs.

 - Chris Smith, newly elected to the UK, publicly proclaims his homosexuality.